fukuno-kenichi/spset_drill_lrs/ICLEA2025_graph_list/README.md

 ![graph no.1](image/fig_1.png)

+# research website
 We created a research website and set up an environment where Moodle and the Superset dashboard can be displayed simultaneously using the <iframe> tag.
 The left side of Figure 1 is the Moodle screen, and the right side is the dashboard screen visualized by Apache Superset.

 ![research website](image/res_web_site.png)
-Figure 1  Screenshot of the system's dashboard embedded with Moodle learning content
+Fig. Screenshot of the system's dashboard embedded with Moodle learning content

 # Graph No.1 : Frequency by access time
 ![graph no.1](image/gra_01_en.png)